 About the RED Series

-The RED Series continues Shamel Pitts’ research to propose and share the colorfulness within blackness.
-"I have met a multitude of performers from various countries of the African diaspora & heritage and this has widened my understanding as to the diversity of black people as well as formed my realization that we find home through a shared platform”—Shamel Pitts
+The RED Series continues Shamel Pitts’ research to propose and share the colorfulness within Blackness.
+"I have met a multitude of performers from various countries of the African diaspora and heritage, and this has widened my understanding as to the diversity of Black people as well as formed my realization that we find home through a shared platform.” — Shamel Pitts

 RED Series art projects: